powersurge360/forrst-quotes/README.md

 * We actively use IRCDD (IRC Driven Development) - #forrst-chat on fail^H^H^H^Hfreenode

+## TODO

+* Get the existing funnay out of the bot
+* Fix the front end to display, vote, etc
+* Extend bot to post quotes to site
+* Swallow sadness (LIKE A BOSS)
+* Be less original than we already are

 ## YES THERE IS AN API

 It's all JSON. ?callback works.
 Please don't fill it up with viagra spam or